 Doing the whole kitchen?
 Depending on what else may be going into your new or existing kitchen, you could possibly save more.
 This may also help determine which cooktop is right for you.

-In terms of looks, prestige and feel, I prefer the Wolf.
-The new updates to the Wolf make it an much more even match than before, but I still give the nod of reliability and performance to Thermador.
+In terms of looks and feel, you may prefer the Thermador.
+The newer BTU updates to the Wolf make it more competitive and technically more reliable.

-Get our free Gas Cooking Buying Guide with tips, trends and recommendations on all the best brands.
-Over 70,000 people have already found answers in a Yale guide.
+Get our free Pro Cooking Buying Guide with tips, trends, and recommendations on all the best brands.
+Over 620,000 people have already found answers in a Yale guide.